 - limit their intake of alcohol

 It is also important to achieve and maintain a healthy weight.
-This is because having more fat tissue can raise a person’s estrogen levels, and as a result, increase the chance of developing breast cancer.
+This is because having more fat tissue can raise a person’s estrogen levels, and as a result,

 - getting closer monitoring